-Lets be honest, there isn’t enough of it, yes, there is a great amount of what a kettlebell trainer would not include in a workout (American Swings).
-Yet the kettlebell is a far more superior tool to the barbell in many ways, not all ways, but many ways.
-Wait, don’t go rushing off before you read everything below, open your mind for a few seconds please, if after reading all and you still think I’m wrong or dropped one kettlebell on my head too many, just let me know below.
+Let’s be honest, there isn’t enough of it, yes, there is a great amount of what a kettlebell trainer would not include in a workout (American Swings).
+Yet the kettlebell is a far more superior tool to the barbell in many ways, not all ways, but in many ways.
+Wait, don’t go rushing off before you read everything below.
+Open your mind for a few seconds please, if after reading all and you still think I’m wrong or dropped one kettlebell on my head too many, just let me know below.

-Some background on me, the person writing this, I have written about this before, but I’m elaborating in this article.
+Some background on me, I have written about this before, but I’m elaborating on this article.
 I’ve started training many years ago, then opened three gyms and got certified in several different training styles.
 My first experience with training is all barbell work, loved it, still do, at the right time and place.
 Then I started learning more about kettlebells, as I learned the finer techniques about them I discovered that they’re simply safer and more effective when used correctly.

 Taco Fleur is IKFF Certified Kettlebell Trainer, Kettlebell Level 1 + 2 Trainer, Kettlebell Science and Application, CrossFit Level 1 Trainer, MMA Conditioning Level 1, MMA Fitness Level 1 + 2, Punchfit Trainer and Plyometrics Trainer Certified with a purple belt in Brazilian Jiu Jitsu.